45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 27. Free Fridays at the Intrepid Museum

-Looking for something free to do on a Friday night in NYC?
+Looking for something free to do on a Friday night?
 Well, if astronomy or movies are of any interest to you, then head over to the Intrepid Museum!

 The Intrepid Sea, Air & Space Museum displays exhibitions and interpretations of science, history, and service, although you will likely have to pay to do this.
 But the astronomy meetups and movies are totally free programs through the museum!